VaishnaviReddy99/policeData/README.md

 ## Datasheet Development
-The datasheet is created as DATASHEET.
+The datasheet is created as DATASHEET.md
+This file contains all the information related to the given dataset

 ## Assumptions
 a.
 The URLs are always provided in a CSV file.
 It assumes the CSV file contains URLs or some identifier for fetching additional details about each incident.